 I discovered blogging in 2005, and wondered what would happen if I shared my experiences with practicing Christian Science over the web through my own blog.
-To satisfy my curiosity, I started to post inspiration and stories that came to me from my practice of this spiritual way of thinking, and to my delight an audience of enthusiastic readers began to build.
+To satisfy my curiosity, I started to post inspiration and stories that came to me from my practice of this spiritual way of thinking.
+To my delight an audience of enthusiastic readers began to build.

 Supportive comments and gratitude from people who found healing in my content came in.
 Encouraged, I kept on posting, and my audience built to global proportions, and continues to grow today.

 I named my blog SpiritView because it was the best title I could think of to describe what Christian Science has done for my perspective.
-It has lifted my thought above mundane physical observation to behold spiritual reality here and now.
-It has revealed God to me as an immediate and ever-present power and help.
+Lifting my thought above mundane physical observation to behold spiritual reality here and now, it has revealed God to me as an immediate and ever-present power and help.
 It has given me a spiritual point of view that leads to healing and improves the human condition.
 It has helped me find abundance in the face of lack, love in the face of conflict, health in the face of disease.
-It has helped me experience the healing power of God in very real and tangible ways for myself and for others.
+Christian Science has helped me experience the healing power of God in very real and tangible ways for myself and for others.

 In my blog, I use personal stories, insights, healings, videos, suggestions from readers, quotes from other thinkers, and whatever else inspires me and says, “Hey, here is a glimpse into spiritual reality that reveals a spiritual truth and has the potential to heal.”